-A Bank draft is a financial instrument which is purchased from the bank and is used for remitting it in a later stage by the second party.
-The second party, in a given time, can present this draft in any bank to withdraw the amount of money mentioned in the draft.
-It is also known as banker’s cheque.
-It is a guarantee, which is available for the draft holder that on presenting the same he will receive the specified amount.
+A Bank draft, also known as a banker’s cheque, is a financial instrument purchased from the bank and used for remitting it at a later stage by the second party.
+In a given time, the second party can present this draft to any bank to withdraw the amount of money mentioned in the draft.
+It is a guarantee, which is available for the draft holder, that he will receive the specified amount on presenting the same.

 #1 – Money Orders